jpfitzinger/tidyfit/README.md

 -   `m()`

-All 3 of these functions return a `tidyfit.models` frame, which is a tibble containing information about the fitted models. `regress` and `classify` perform regression and classification on tidy data.
+All 3 of these functions return a `tidyfit.models` frame, which is a tibble containing information about fitted regression and classification models. `regress` and `classify` perform regression and classification on tidy data.
 The functions ingest a tibble, prepare input data for the models by splitting groups, partitioning cross validation slices and handling any necessary adjustments and transformations.
 The data is ultimately passed to the model wrapper `m()` which fits the models.
-The basic usage is as
+The basic usage is as follows:
-follows:

 ``` r
 regress(